2014 Spanish Grand Prix: Qualifying

 Saturday afternoon's qualifying session was divided into three parts.
 The first part ran for 18 minutes, eliminating cars that finished the session 17th or below.
 The 107% rule was in effect, requiring drivers to reach a time within 107 per cent of the quickest lap to qualify.
 The second session lasted 15 minutes, eliminating cars in 11th to 16th.
 The final 12-minute session determined pole position to tenth.
 Cars who progressed to the final session were not allowed to change tyres for the race's start, using the tyres with which they set their quickest lap times in the second session; teams were allowed to switch tyres for the third session before changing them back for the race.
-Hamilton went fastest in the third session on his final timed lap to earn his fourth pole of 2014 and the 35th of his career with a lap of 1 minute, 25.232 seconds.
-He was joined on the grid's front row by his teammate Rosberg who was fastest in the first and second sessions to achieve' Mercedes fourth front row lockout in 2014.
+Hamilton went fastest in the third session on his final timed lap to earn his fourth pole of 2014 and the 35th of his career with a lap of 1:25.232.
+He was joined on the grid's front row by his teammate Rosberg who was fastest in the first and second sessions to achieve Mercedes's fourth front row lockout in 2014.
 Ricciardo qualified third and a set-up change put Bottas fourth.
 Grosjean started from fifth.
 An improved car balance, grip and rear stability under braking qualified Räikkönen and his teammate Alonso sixth and seventh.
 Button in eighth had an overabundance of understeer on his final timed lap.
 Massa in ninth lost control of the rear of his car braking for the turn 10 hairpin.